keystonejs/prisma-day-2021-workshop/README.md

 Production build status:
 ```
-Deductive filtering correctly identifies browswer based localhost traffic in testing, allowing next build super user access to the keystone, allowing for S/ISG tunneling.
+Deductive filtering correctly identifies browswer based localhost traffic in testing.
+Next build super user authorization to keystone, allowing for S/ISG tunneling.

-Pre production testing release status: Use as a production server in the current state is considered risky.
-Authorization is incomplete, but is overly tight.
+Pre production testing release status:
+   Admin UI Authorization is incomplete, but overly tight.
    Expect missing functionality.

-No proof exists that the correct firewalling of queries is correct, but it has passed preliminary security tests.
-Additional context information needs to be correctly decoded so the query firewall has the KeystoneContext correct.
+No proof exists that the correct firewalling of queries is correct.
+It has passed preliminary security tests.
+Additional KeystoneContext information needs to be correctly decoded
 ```

 Additional functionality from upstream main: